 Donkeys & Mules Naturally Embrace the Herd

 If you’re looking for a guardian animal who will fit in with your livestock, look no further than a donkey.
-It seems like donkeys tend to get along with any animal they’re put in with, from horses and cows to sheep and goats.
+I’ve seen donkeys get along with just about any animal they’re put in with, from horses and cows to sheep and goats.
 They quickly fit in and become one of the herd.

 Donkeys Are Low-Maintenance